republik/plattform/src/components/TeaserCarousel/docs.md

 Below 4 tiles, each tile will use 33% of the space available, up to a maximum of 450 pixels.

 `TeaserCarousel` children can also be customized.
-The prop `bigger` can be passed to both `TeaserCarouselTile` and `TeaserCarouselHeadline`, this combination is used in the current design of the section "Alle Serien", in addition to a black background defined on the `TeaserCarousel` component itself.
+The prop `bigger` can be passed to both `TeaserCarouselTile` and `TeaserCarouselHeadline`, this combination is used in the current design of the section «Serien», in addition to a black background defined on the `TeaserCarousel` component itself.

 The media queries are defined in [`FrontTile`](/teaserfronttile).